 DUI In Alabama Second Offense

-Driving under the influence (DUI) is a serious crime in the United State—and if you are arrested in Alabama, you will face some of the toughest sentencing guidelines in the country, especially if you are a repeat offender.
-Indeed, under the state’s DUI laws, a second offense carries a number of harsh criminal penalties.
+Driving under the influence (DUI) is a serious crime in the United States—and if you are arrested in Alabama, you will face some of the toughest sentencing guidelines in the country, especially if you are a repeat offender.
+Indeed, a second offense carries some harsh criminal penalties under Alabama DUI laws.

 Are You Considered A Repeat Offender?